 The climbing starts right away with a fairly epic climb up to Lake Anne Pass.

-Appa, Chris, Moist, and I all hike out together as we're confronted with huge switchbacks (as in long switchbacks) that gradually lead us up to the top of the top of the pass.
+Appa, Chris, Moist, and I all hike out together as we’re confronted with huge switchbacks (as in long switchbacks) that gradually lead us up to the top of the pass.
 And what do we find at the top of the pass?
-A glorious cornice and an equally glorious view of the valley below where the trail is about to take us down into.
+A glorious cornice and an equally glorious view of the valley below where the trail is about to take us down.

 When we hit the valley floor we immediately start running into day hikers.
 Apparently, there’s a forest road not too far ahead.
 A road?
 Does that mean a shortcut?
 Nope, not this time.
 Our most reasonable route out of this valley and to Twin Lakes is over the 12,533 ft / 3,820 m Hope Pass.